salvin308/Bot/README.md

 * /enable - re-enable chat.
 • /ban  - to ban a user.
 • /unban  - to unban a user.
-• /channel - to get list of total connected channels
+• /channel - to get list of total connected channels.
-• /broadcast - to broadcast a message to Ajax users
+• /broadcast - to broadcast a message to Ajax users.
+• /settings - to open bot settings.
 ```

 𝙳𝙴𝚅𝙴𝙻𝙾𝙿𝙴𝚁 ›› [Salvin](https://t.me/salvinsebastian308)